-Instrumental variables (IVs) are useful for estimating causal treatment or exposure effects in such settings (Imbens and Angrist (1994); Angrist, Imbens and Rubin (1996); Loeys and Goetghebeur (2003); Li and Lu (2015); Li and Gray (2016); MacKenzie, Løberg and O'Malley (2016)).
-Informally, IVs are independent of unmeasured confounders, related to the treatment, and related to the outcome only through the treatment (Baiocchi, Cheng and Small (2014)).
-In observational studies, numerous instruments are available for the estimation of treatment or exposure causal effects (Baiocchi, Cheng and Small (2014)).
+Instrumental variables (IVs) are useful for estimating causal treatment or exposure effects in such settings (Imbens and Angrist, 1994; Angrist et al., 1996; Loeys and Goetghebeur, 2003; Li and Lu, 2015; Li and Gray, 2016; MacKenzie et al., 2016).
+Informally, IVs are independent of unmeasured confounders, related to the treatment, and related to the outcome only through the treatment (Baiocchi et al., 2014).
+In observational studies, numerous instruments are available for the estimation of treatment or exposure causal effects (Baiocchi et al., 2014).
 In randomized clinical trials with noncompliance, the treatment assignment mechanism can serve as an IV.

 The motivating example for this work is the Prostate, Lung, Colorectal and Ovarian (PLCO) Cancer Screening Trial, which is a multi-center randomized trial designed to evaluate the effectiveness of screening using flexible sigmoidoscopy relative to that of usual care.
-In this study, 77,449 subjects were assigned randomly to the intervention group, but only 85% complied with the assigned sigmoidoscopy protocol.
+In this study, 77, 449 subjects were assigned randomly to the intervention group, but only 85% complied with the assigned sigmoidoscopy protocol.
 Such noncompliance may be outcome-related.
 For example, relatively healthy individuals may be more likely to skip the screening.
 In the presence of unmeasured confounding, neither an intent-to-treat (ITT) analysis nor an "as-treated" analysis would adequately assess the causal benefit of the treatment (i.e., flexible sigmoidoscopy screening).
-A possible remedy is an IV analysis that properly adjusts for the selection bias induced by subjects' postrandomization care selection.
+A possible remedy is an IV analysis that properly adjusts for the selection bias induced by subjects' post-randomization care selection.
 The assigned treatment in a randomized trial serves a natural IV in this analysis.

 The IV methodology focuses primarily on linear models and continuous outcomes in contexts without censoring.
 More recently, interest has grown in using the IV methodology for time-to-event data with right censoring.
-For example, Baker (1998) developed an IV method for randomized trials using all-or-none compliance and discrete-time survival data that extended the method of latent class IVs (also known as the local average treatment effect method or complier average causal effect method) (Baker and Lindeman (1994); Imbens and Angrist (1994)).
-Building on the work of Baker (1998), Nie, Cheng and Small (2011) developed an estimation method with improved efficiency.
+For example, Baker (1998) developed an IV method for randomized trials using all-or-none compliance and discrete-time survival data that extended the method of latent class IVs (also known as the local average treatment effect method or complier average causal effect method) (Baker and Lindeman, 1994; Imbens and Angrist, 1994).
+Building on the work of Baker (1998), Nie et al. (2011) developed an estimation method with improved efficiency.
 Robins and Tsiatis (1991) considered a structural accelerated failure time model, and developed estimators for the causal treatment effect in a context of noncompliance and administrative censoring only.
 Joffe (2001) provides a detailed discussion of this general approach.
-Imposing parametric distributional assumptions, Li and Lu (2015) developed a Bayesian approach for an IV analysis using censored time-toevent outcomes under a two-stage linear model.
-Li, Fine and Brookhart (2015) and Tchetgen et al. (2015) developed IV-based methods for additive hazards modeling of time-to-event data.
+Imposing parametric distributional assumptions, Li and Lu (2015) developed a Bayesian approach for an IV analysis using censored time-to-event outcomes under a two-stage linear model.
+Li et al. (2015) and Tchetgen et al. (2015) developed IV-based methods for additive hazards modeling of time-to-event data.
 Martinussen et al. (2017) studied a structural cumulative survival model that assesses the time-varying exposure effect directly on the scale of the survival function.